 Three characters ride a bus from Dallas, TX to Washington D.C.: a woman in mourning, and a man on the run with his six-year-old daughter.
 Together, these unlikely traveling companions embark on a journey of self-discovery during one of the most pivotal weekends in American history.
-The movie is “Love Field” (1992), starring Michelle Pfeiffer and Dennis Haysbert, featured this month on MGM HD.
+The movie is “Love Field” (1992), starring Michelle Pfeiffer and Dennis Haysbert, featured July and August (2022) on MGM HD.

 The story begins on November 22, 1963, the day President John F. Kennedy was assassinated, when the country was thrown into turmoil.
 That cataclysmic event sets into motion a series of events that will bring the characters together.
 Michelle Pfeiffer plays Lurene Hallet, a friendly, if naïve, platinum blonde whose obsession with Jacqueline Kennedy is a coping mechanism to cover for a recent loss.
 Dennis Haysbert plays Paul Cater, an African American man, harboring a secret of his own, trying to start a new life with his daughter (played Stephanie McFadden).

 Pfeiffer’s Lurene is a woman living in a mild fantasy world.
 As she makes her way north, to attend the funeral of the slain Kennedy – to whom she regularly refers as “my president,” she undergoes a transformation.
 Like the country she is traveling through, she gradually loses some of the innocence that kept her blinded to the problems in the world around her.
 Pfeiffer’s Academy Award® nominated performance is, on the surface, light, sweet, and at times comedic.
 But underneath, the actress brings the depth and feeling for which she is well known and respected.